 In your comments to the draft decision, you propose to attempt obtaining this information for the studies with the source substance.

-In your comments you further indicate that the absence of compositional information of the test material is not expected to affect the readacross predictions.
+You further indicate that the absence of compositional information of the test material is not expected to affect the read-across predictions.
 To support this, you indicate that the (eco)toxicological properties of the different constituents are likely to be similar hence differences in their distribution is not affecting the predictions.
-You further indicate that the currently available bridging studies (short-term fish and short-term Daphnia) show that the source substance and the Substance have similar toxicity.
+You also indicate that the currently available bridging studies (short-term fish and short-term Daphnia) show that the source substance and the Substance have similar toxicity.